daniel-szulc/react-weather-widget/README.md

 ## About

 🌦 A simple weather widget created using  React.js ☀.
-This Component loading forecast data from various weather providers ⛈ (currently [OpenWeather API](https://openweathermap.org) only).
+This Component loading forecast data from weather providers ⛈ ( [Open-Meteo](https://open-meteo.com) or [OpenWeather API](https://openweathermap.org)).
 You can enter a specific location or let weather-widget locate the user by itself.

 Please check out [the demo](https://daniel-szulc.github.io/#/react-weather-widget).